avo-hq/docs/src/2.0/fields.md

 ### Mobile date picker

-By default, flatpickr is [disabled on mobile](https://flatpickr.js.org/mobile-support/) because the mobile date pickers tend to give a better experience, but you can override that using `disabled_mobile: true`.
+By default, flatpickr is [disabled on mobile](https://flatpickr.js.org/mobile-support/) because the mobile date pickers tend to give a better experience, but you can override that using `disable_mobile: true`.
 That option will override that behavior and display flatpickr on mobile devices too.
 The same applies to the `date_time` field too.

 ## DateTime